-- 1. Switch off all electrical and gas supplies. - 2.
+- 1. Switch off all electrical and gas supplies, if this is part of your designated role. - 2.
 Close doors and windows if safe to do so. - 3.
 Leave by the nearest safe exit. - 4.
 Assemble at the designated assembly point. - 5.
-Do not re-enter the building until told it is safe to do so by the Fire Brigade or senior person present.
+Do not re-enter the building until told it is safe to do so by the Fire Service or senior person present.